 The following post contains a Hajj guide and personal reflections from the author’s Hajj journey.
 If you know anyone embarking on the journey of Hajj this year, send this along as they may find it useful!
 If you are going yourself, congratulations!
 What an honor, mashallah!
-We wish you a safe and life changing pilgrimage and ask that don’t forget us in your duas! 🙂
+We wish you a safe and life changing pilgrimage and ask you not to forget us in your duas! 🙂

 Assalamu Alaikum ladies!
 Hajj season is upon us!
 If you are going to Hajj this year, you might be feeling anxious – and you have every right to feel this way.
 No matter how many people describe the journey of Hajj to you, it’s not something you can understand until you personally experience it.
 Just remember, the ability to perform Hajj is an invitation from Allah (S), and He treats His guests with nothing but the best!